ndmeier25/ACS_Website/README.md

 Currently this site is not attached to any domain name, so it can only run locally.

+### NOTE: This repo is now archived, as ownership was transfered to a neutral acsumich account to preserve functionality after I graduate.

 ## TO DO:

 * ~~Format Workshops page to include pagination holding all available workshops, details, and slides~~